enckse/binlogmon/README.md

     * Setup has been run and binlogmon is in $PATH
     * $NAME and $LOG_FILES are set
     * Operating under a 'system' account in $HOME
-    * binlogmon has been locally cloned and set
     * The config is called 'config-$NAME.json' in the named location
     * Logging will be done to a log-$NAME.log file